jefferis/cmtk/core/README.txt

 defaults to "byte" and orientation (for Analyze) now defaults to "axial", rather than being "UNKNOWN"

-Handling of NIFTI qform and sform has changed in a way that breaks regression tests, but should otherwise be benign.
-This should also make CMTK largely NIFTI-compliant in the it puts image-to-physical coordinates into the header's qform fields, rather than sform as before.

 xform2scalar now puts padding pixels where application of transformation sequence failed (e.g., due to failed numerical inversion of nonrigid transformation).

 Platform Support
 ================